top of page

 Fundraising and Fun

-Kids Heart Challenge: Sponsored by the American Heart Association, this event encourages heart-healthy activities like jump rope competitions, dance-a-thons, and obstacle courses while raising funds for heart disease research.
+Kids Heart Challenge: Sponsored by the American Heart Association, the Kids Heart Challenge brings heart-healthy activities like jump rope competitions, dance-a-thons, and obstacle courses into your PE program while raising funds for heart disease research.
+Students love the energy of it, and the heart health education that comes with it ties in beautifully with your broader curriculum goals.

 Field Day

-Sack Races: Develop balance and coordination.
+• Sack Races: A classic for a reason — great for balance and coordination.

 Family Fitness Fun Night